If you need to run your business successfully, you need business documents that are well-researched and well-drafted.

 Here are some features of Revv that open doors for better document management –

 - Templates – Revv offers a library of 1000+ legally vetted and ready-to-use templates.
-This pre-existing data gives an edge to the document creation process.
-Revv also offers form-based templates.
-Users just need to fill the form fields to create a document within seconds.
+It gives an edge to the document creation process.
+Users can also opt for Revv’s form-based templates wherein they just need to fill in the form fields to create a document within seconds.

 - Metalens – Metalens differentiates Revv from other document management solutions.
 It analyzes documents quickly and highlights important information (called metadata) for quick review or reference.
 Know more about Metalens feature in detail.